apigee/insights-samples/cookbook/Readme.md

 ## Scripts Included

-- downloadSamples.R -- foo.
+- downloadSamples.R -- Downloads the R samples from this repository.
-- install.R -- foo.
+- install.R -- Installs R package dependencies needed to run code with the Insights R SDK.
-- main.R -- foo.
+- main.R -- Runs the two preceding scripts.
+Use this to start from scratch with model-building.

-## Using the Scripts

-Use the scripts to get set up to run R scripts to create predictive models.

-1. Download and untar the sample files.
-You'll end up with a catalog directory for each containing multiple datasets.
-2. In a web browser, go to the Insights console to import the datasets.
-3. Click the Data tab and follow UI guidance to import each dataset for a catalog.

-For more information, see the [documentation about importing data](http://apigee.com/docs/insights/content/importing-data-data-browser).